-Name of alternatives (as reported in table 2 above) Submission of travel or identity documents In what it consists, and maximum duration These documents are kept at the police station and a certificate is given to the person.
-Legal basis (law, soft law, other guidance).
-Please provide reference to the original sources Alien Law.
-Is it used in practice?
-Please provide any available data for the period 2015-2020 Yes.
-No data available.
-National authorities responsible to administer the alternative National Police.
-Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No. Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by- case basis?)
+Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
+Not applicable Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
+Provide any available online sources/references/ available information.
+Please specify how "effectiveness" was defined/which aspects were assessed No Name of alternatives (as reported in table 2 above applicable in the return procedure e) Release on bail (with or without guarantee) - In what it consists, and maximum duration Until the return is completed Legal basis (law, soft law, other guidance).
+Please provide reference to the original sources Law on Foreigners in the Republic of Bulgaria, Regulations for application of the Law on Foreigners the Republic of Bulgaria Is it used in practice?
+Please provide any available data for the period 2016-2020 No National authorities responsible to administer the alternative Authorities for administrative control of foreigners Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No Obligations attached to the granting of the alternative (if relevant) Documents proving the availability of sufficient financial resources Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by-case basis?)
+The guarantee is revoked in favor of the state and detention is required Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Not applicable

-Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
-Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
-Provide any available online sources/ references/ available information.
-Please specify how "effectiveness" was defined/which aspects were assessed
+Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
+No Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
+Provide any available online sources/references/ available information.
+Please specify how "effectiveness" was defined/which aspects were assessed No